FlorisdeWaal/AndroidUSBCamera/README.md

 AndroidUSBCamera[![](https://jitpack.io/v/jiangdongguo/AndroidUSBCamera.svg)](https://jitpack.io/#jiangdongguo/AndroidUSBCamera)
 ============
 AndroidUSBCamera is developed based on the [saki4510t/UVCCamera](https://github.com/saki4510t/UVCCamera), the project of USB Camera (UVC equipment) and the use of video data acquisition are highly packaged, and it can help developers using USB Camera devices easily by a few simple APIs.
-By using AndroidUSBCamera,you can detect and connect to a USB Camera simply.And you also can use it to realize taking picture,recording mp4,switching resolutions ,getting h.264/aac/yuv(nv21) stream and setting  camera's contrast or brightness,supporting 480P、720P、1080P and higher,etc.supporting overlay and record device's mic.
+By using AndroidUSBCamera,you can detect and connect to a USB Camera simply.
+And you also can use it to realize taking picture,recording mp4,switching resolutions ,getting h.264/aac/yuv(nv21) stream and setting  camera's contrast or brightness,supporting 480P、720P、1080P and higher,etc.supporting overlay and record device's mic.

 Supporting Android 5.0,6.0,7.0,8.0,9.0,10.0